Skip to main content

 How much water do I need per bag of cement?

 Standard water-cement ratio is 0.45-0.50 by weight.
-For a 94-lb bag of Portland cement at a 0.50 ratio, you need 47 lbs of water — about 5.6 gallons.
-Lower ratios (0.40-0.45) make stronger concrete but are harder to work with.
+For a 94-lb (≈42 kg) bag of Portland cement at a 0.50 ratio, you need 47 lbs (21 kg) of water, about 5.6 gallons (21 L).
+For a 50-kg metric cement bag at the same ratio, you need 25 kg of water, about 25 L. Lower ratios (0.40-0.45) make stronger concrete but are harder to work with.
 Higher ratios (0.55-0.60) are workable for hand mixing but produce weaker concrete.
 The calculator above defaults to 0.50, which balances strength and workability for most projects.

-How does PSI relate to mix ratio?
-(M15, M20, M25 explained)
+How does PSI relate to mix ratio (M15, M20, M25 explained)?

 PSI (pounds per square inch) is the compressive strength of cured concrete.
 International standards use M-grade nomenclature where M followed by a number indicates strength in megapascals (MPa).
 Approximate equivalents: M5 = ~700 PSI (1:4:8, fill), M10 = ~1500 PSI (1:3:6, non-structural), M15 = ~2200 PSI (1:2:4 lean, light structural), M20 = ~3000 PSI (1:1.5:3, residential structural), M25 = ~3600 PSI (richer mix, heavy structural).
-The calculator above uses standard ratios — for engineered applications, your local building code or structural engineer will specify the required grade.
+The calculator above uses standard ratios.
+For engineered applications, your local building code or structural engineer will specify the required grade.

 Should I buy bagged concrete or mix from scratch?